OfficeDev/Word-Add-in-Angular2-StyleChecker/README.md

 5. In the **Replace** box enter "Office Add-in".
 6. The change should ***not*** be made in the paragraph that is a direct quotation, so enter the number **2** in the **Skip Paragraphs** box.
 This is the zero-based number of the paragraph.
 7. Select **Replace**.
 Every instance of "OAI" except the one in the skipped paragraph is changed.
-8. Experiment with other search and replace strings.
+8. Experiment with other sea
+9. h and replace strings.

  > Note: This sample version of the add-in accepts only one number in the **Skip Paragraphs** box.